-sequence point:
+sequence point

 point in the language syntax where the compiler guarantees that all calculations and assignments required by the code preceding the sequence point are completed, before those following it are started

 Note: The comma operator is a sequence point.
 Hence in A, B; all calculations and assignments required by sub-expression A are completed before any required by B are started.